micrometer-metrics/micrometer/CONTRIBUTING.md

 ## Running Docker integration tests

-Micrometer has a number of integration tests that are implemented with [Testcontainers](https://www.testcontainers.org/) and uses Docker.
+Micrometer has a number of integration tests that are implemented with [Testcontainers](https://www.testcontainers.org/) and use Docker.
 These tests do not run by default.

 You need a Docker daemon running for these tests to work.
 You can run them with the `dockerTest` task.
 For example, with the Gradle wrapper: `./gradlew dockerTest`.